SubmarinerApp/Submariner/README.md

 ## Release Notes:

+### Version 2.3.2 (not yet releases)

+* Server library scans can be kicked off from the UI
+* Non-existent server items are automatically removed
+* Fix an infinite loop when leaving search results
+* Fix an infinite loop with server now playing
+* Fix crashes with null hostnames
+* Fix reordering server playlists
+* Appending to or removing items from server playlists is more efficient
+* Rewrite Subsonic response parsing in Swift

 ### Version 2.3.1

 * Only try precise times for FLACs which need it, and not other file types